 Click the Copy button.

 Once you’ve completed the steps, you can insert the symbol by right-clicking and selecting the Paste option (or using the Ctrl + V keyboard shortcut).

 If you don’t see the symbol or kaomoji sections using the emoji panel, it’s because you’re not running the version that supports this feature.
-Symbols and face characters are available starting with Windows 10 version 1903 (April 2019 Update), more specifically with build 18305 and later.
+Symbols and face characters are available starting with Windows 10 version 1903, May 2019 Update, more specifically with build 18305 and later.